NullEqualsZero/Lora-Organizer/README.md

 ## Modify??
-If you need to modify the code for any reason feel free to do so.
+If you need to modify the code for any reason feel free to do so (obvisouly you modify the python file).

 ## What if i also need a .exe file
 *   Then you need pyinstaller